fperez/agu-nnow-evaluation/nnow-evaluation.md

     institution: Data Science and Technology, Lawrence Berkeley National Lab

 abstract: |
   This report summarizes an evaluation conducted in late 2024 of the AGU _Notebooks Now!_ initiative, focused on its openness. _Computational Notebooks_ are documents that combine natural language with programming code and the results of the code's execution in a single file.
 Examples include Jupyter and Mathematica Notebooks.
-My assessment is that _Notebooks Now!_ is a solid foundation to build publishing systems that include Computational Notebooks as first-class objects for peer-reviewed scholarly publishing.
+My assessment is that _Notebooks Now!_ is a solid foundation to build publishing systems that include computational notebooks as first-class objects for peer-reviewed scholarly publishing.
 The work completed so far provides open source tools for scientists to author notebooks aimed at peer-reviewed publishing, is based on openly documented standards and approaches, and creates no undue barriers to competition nor locks key functionality behind specific vendors or proprietary services.
+A list of open resources resulting from this initiative, as well as recommendations for future work, are provided.

 acknowledgements: |
   I am grateful to Shelley Stall and Brian Sedora from AGU, and Rowan Cockett from Curvenote, for their time and openness during our discussions.
-All three were provided an opportunity to see my draft of this report before I finalized it, but its content and all editorial decisions remain mine.
-I thank Chris Holdgraf for helpful feedback on earlier drafts; all errors and ommissions remain my sole responsibility.
+All three were provided an opportunity to see my draft of this report before I finalized it, to provide input on readability and correctness.
+Its conclusions and editorial decisions remain my responsibility.
+I thank Chris Holdgraf for helpful feedback on earlier drafts; all errors and ommissions are mine.

 open_access: true